Table of Contents

 While these game elements are flashy and honesty can be fun, they create an unfair competitive environment.

 I could be one of the best word finders ever.
-Maybe I can find five words a second or something.
 But if people used enough boosters and powerups, I might never get a top score.

 Sure I could use powerups as well to even things out.
 But now I have to spent coins.
 I might even need to buy coins.
 Of course, this is good for the game developers, and I know that is what they want.